bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * dumpwallet  -  (filename)  -  version 0.13.0 Exports all wallet private keys to file

 ## To be implemented

 * help  -  (command)  -  List commands, or get help for a command.
-* setaccount  -  (bitcoinaddress) (account)  -  Sets the account associated with the given address.
-Assigning address that is already assigned to the same account will create a new address associated with that account.

 * getreceivedbyaccount  -  (account) (minconf=1)  -  Returns the total amount received by addresses with (account) in transactions with at least (minconf) confirmations.
 If (account) not provided return will include all transactions to all accounts. (version 0.3.24)
 * listaccounts  -  (minconf=1)  -  Returns Object that has account names as keys, account balances as values.
-* listaddressgroupings  -   * version 0.7 Returns all addresses in the wallet and info used for coincontrol.
 * listreceivedbyaccount  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing: "account"&nbsp;: the account of the receiving addresses, "amount"&nbsp;: total amount received by addresses with this account, "confirmations"&nbsp;: number of confirmations of the most recent transaction included
 * listreceivedbyaddress  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing: "address"&nbsp;: receiving address, "account"&nbsp;: the account of the receiving address, "amount"&nbsp;: total amount received by the address, "confirmations"&nbsp;: number of confirmations of the most recent transaction included, To get a list of accounts on the system, execute bitcoind listreceivedbyaddress 0 true

-* importprivkey  -  (bitcoinprivkey) (label) (rescan=true) * Adds a private key (as returned by dumpprivkey) to your wallet.
+* importprivkey  -  (bitcoinprivkey) (account) (rescan=true) * Adds a private key (as returned by dumpprivkey) to your wallet.
 This may take a while, as a rescan is done, looking for existing transactions.
 Optional (rescan) parameter added in 0.8.0.
 Note: There's no need to import public key, as in ECDSA (unlike RSA) this can be computed from private key.

 The 4 following commands are to be coded in one go by the same person.